EliAndrewC/l7r/setting/budgets.md

 Two different empire-wide multipliers are in use across the documentation, both correct in their respective contexts: **~284 actual domains** for whole-domain quantities (capital revenue, daimyo cuts, land-output aggregations - matching this table's per-median scale), and **~400 median-size-equivalents × 6 = ~2,400 provincial cities** for sub-unit counts (provinces, counties, tariff collection points - because larger actual domains have proportionally more sub-units than the median).
 The [Imperial Budget](#the-imperial-budget) figures below use whichever multiplier is appropriate for each line.

-The empire-wide figures align with the [Imperial Budget](#the-imperial-budget) breakdown below, where the Imperial Court's annual revenue derives primarily from ~20.5M of cross-domain kick-ups (land + tariff combined) plus direct Imperial-demesne revenue (Otosan Uchi tax base + tariffs, Imperial-family land taxes, salt monopoly cuts, and miscellaneous mining royalties).
+The empire-wide figures align with the [Imperial Budget](#the-imperial-budget) breakdown below, where the Imperial Court's annual revenue derives primarily from ~20.5M of cross-domain kick-ups (land + tariff combined) plus direct Imperial-domain revenue (Otosan Uchi tax base + tariffs, Imperial-family land taxes, salt monopoly cuts, and miscellaneous mining royalties).

 ## Province